Caminito del Rey, the beauty of a vertiginous route through El Chorro

 Another element you cannot forget is the camera to immortalise the experience.
 The photos others have taken already are amazing, leaving us with some vertigo-inducing views and the beauty of the natural environment.
 One of the routes being considered for this route will take approximately an hour and a half and cover six kilometres (including the walkway).

 If you are into extreme sports and are passionate about the idea of walking the Caminito del Rey, we recommend you look at the possibility of paragliding, since this approach is widespread in the area and fans of this sport come to Andalucia regularly to do it in El Chorro.

 If, on the other hand, you prefer something quieter, consult for other hiking trails in the area.
 The Caminito del Rey commands the respect of many people who choose not to cross it and, therefore, they are going to put up a trail to observe the gateway from the top of the Desfiladero de los Gaitanes without having to cross it.

-The best place to stay in Málaga and try the adventure of crossing the Caminito del Rey is undoubtedly Fuerte Hoteles.
-The chain has branches where you can enjoy the best of each area throughout the province, in addition to its services.
-Its more than 50 years of experience are the best guarantee.
-Marbella, Estepona, or Torrox are some sites where you can find this amazing accommodation.
+The best option for staying in Málaga and sampling the adventure of crossing the Caminito del Rey is undoubtedly Fuerte Hoteles.
+The chain has establishments where, in addition to their amenities, you can enjoy the best of each part of the province.
+Its 60 plus years’ experience are the best guarantee.
+Marbella and Torrox are just some of the enclaves where you can find this amazing accommodation.